-The New Year is slowly nearing, and with the holiday season already upon us many people are indulging in retrospection and reevaluating some of their life choices.
-New Year’s resolutions are the perfect opportunity for all those who have feel the need to start making those changes that they promised they would make next week, next month, or perhaps when winter ends
+The New Year is slowly nearing, and with the holiday season already upon us, many people are indulging in retrospection and reevaluating some of their life choices.
+New Year’s resolutions are the perfect opportunity for all those who have felt the need to start making those changes that they promised they would make next week, next month, or perhaps when winter ends

 There’s plenty of celebrating and enjoyment of friends we may not have seen for a while.
 Time to catch up with family, share memories, great food, good times, and we may have overindulged with the thought “I’ll start next year!”

 Every year, millions of people make New Year’s resolutions, hoping to spark positive change as the new year begins.
 A resolution is a promise to ourselves, generally a promise to do better, to be better, to introduce more positive energy and results into our lives.
 There are several resolutions that are common promises, among them, the top 2 resolutions or promises is to 1.
 Exercise more and 2.
 To lose weight.
 So we charge into the new year with the greatest of intentions.
 We may not have a plan, but we’ll work it out as we go along.

 To help with this, Diet Rite is creating a short series of articles showing how to tone certain parts of your body.
 The idea is to not only lose weight for the New Year but to tone up our bodies so we look and feel sexier, fitter look and feel better than ever!

 We are just like you.
 We have the same thoughts and feelings as you do.
 Over the last few years, we have changed into the new year filled with passion and intention to change.
 We had no plan, believing that passion alone was enough to make it possible.
 There is an old saying: Failing to plan is planning to fail!
 I shudder to think